 The Pine Cone: The Ave. to Success?

+it.
 So there I was, pine cone idea floating around in my head, analyzing every part of the object.
 What a way to spend a Sunday afternoon.
 The design that I came up with, though, was well received by both my partner and our reviewer today.
 (When I figure out how to scan stuff into my computer, I’ll include sketches so that this all makes more sense).

 Big event for yesterday – we found peanut butter!
 We have all been searching for the delicacy since we arrived.
 Although it cost around $5 for a small jar, it was well received.
 I didn’t get any though.
 I have nutella and Ritz crackers.
 I don’t think that I can handle any more good-ness at one time.